sd5869/Certificates-Generator/README.md

 ##certificates Directory
 This is the directory in which all the generated certificates will showup.

-##Example
+##Example Directory
-To see this project working go to the Example directory.
+To see this project working go to the this directory.